-Like other fermented foods and drinks, Switchel has its share of benefits, depending on the ingredients.
-There are endless ways to make this tasty drink, and all of the ingredients offer their own benefits.
+Like other fermented foods and drinks, switchel has its share of benefits, depending on the ingredients.
+There are endless ways to make this tasty drink and all of the ingredients offer their own benefits.
 In my favorite recipe, I use:

 - Honey: A versatile natural remedy in our house that I use as a face wash, to help speed healing of cuts and burns, and even as a natural sleep aid.
-Raw honey is a source of vitamins, minerals, antioxidants and enzymes that makes it a nutrient powerhouse with anti-viral and anti-bacterial properties.
+Raw honey is a source of vitamins, minerals, antioxidants, and enzymes that makes it a nutrient powerhouse with antiviral and antibacterial properties.
 It is often recommended for digestive health and there is some evidence that it may benefit the skin when taken internally.

-- Lime: I add some fresh lime juice purely for flavor but it is also a good source of Vitamin C.
+- Lime: I add some fresh lime juice purely for flavor but it is also a good source of vitamin C.

-Variations to Try
+Switchel Variations to Try

-- Use Maple Syrup: A good source of antioxidants, manganese and zinc, maple syrup can be used in place of honey in this recipe as well.
+- With maple syrup: A good source of antioxidants, manganese, and zinc, use maple syrup in place of honey.

 How to Make Switchel

+Now for the fun part!
 No need for a scoby or kefir grains (though I always have those in my kitchen as well).
 In fact, you likely already have the ingredients for this delicious drink in your kitchen.

-- Mix all ingredients in a large jar, shake well and place in the refrigerator overnight.
+- Mix all ingredients in a large jar, cover, and shake well.

 - To serve, pour over ice or add seltzer water if desired.